drumnation/ts-import-move/.brain/project-plan.md

 5. **Core Move and Import Update**
    - For each file:
      1. **Check Destination**: Determine if the target path is valid.
-If it’s a directory move, maintain filenames; if it’s a rename, adopt the new name.
+If it's a directory move, maintain filenames; if it's a rename, adopt the new name.
      2. **Move File**: Physically move the file (via `fs.renameSync` or `fs-extra.moveSync`) in `fileHandler.ts`.
      3. **Update Imports**:
         - Let `ts-morph` automatically track the old location and the new location.